needle-sbi/needle-sbi/docs/concepts/downstream_tasks.md

 What this means concretely:

-- Every other key in `args` must match a `luigi.Parameter` name your Task declares (`root_dir`, `output_path` in the example above).
-An `args` key with no matching parameter on the Task raises a normal `TypeError: unexpected keyword argument` from luigi's own parameter resolution.
+- Every key in `args` must match a `luigi.Parameter` in your Task (`root_dir`, `output_path` in the example above).
+A key with no matching parameter raises a normal `TypeError: unexpected keyword argument` from luigi's own parameter resolution.
-- `snapshot_path` is the one extra kwarg NEEDLE injects on every call regardless of what's in `args`.
+- `snapshot_path` is an extra keyword argument that NEEDLE injects on every call regardless of what's in `args`.
 If your Task does not declare a `snapshot_path` luigi parameter, it is dropped with a warning.
 This preferential treatment only applies to `snapshot_path` (being a `kwarg` and not part of the Config dict).